-On March 31, Keizo Shimamoto's Ramen Shack will serve its final customer, and the most exciting place to eat ramen in the entire country will close its doors forever.
+On March 31, 2019, Keizo Shimamoto's Ramen Shack served its final customer, and the most exciting place to eat ramen in the entire country closed its doors forever.

 It was always an unlikely endeavor: a ramen shop with no true home.
 Before Ramen Shack opened as a "permanent pop-up" at its current location, it had roamed around the city as a pop-up of a more conventional kind, first at the Smorgasburg in Queens in the summer of 2015 and then at other Smorgasburgs and places like Lumpia Shack in the West Village.
 Fans were obliged to keep track of its wanderings via Instagram and would dutifully make the trek to wherever Shimamoto set up shop, however briefly.

 On September 27, 2016, Shimamoto dismantled the wooden booth he'd put together for Smorgasburg, designed to look like a traditional Japanese food stall (called yatai), and put it back together in a slightly different form in the entryway of a commercial kitchen in Queens, across the street from the Queensbridge projects.
 While it took away the guessing game of where the Shack'd show up, it was still wise to check social media for updates and announcements, since the hours were inconsistent.
 Initially, it was only open from Tuesday to Friday, from 11 a.m. until 7 p.m., although some days it would shutter at four.